If you’re wondering why your legs feel heavy when running, then you’re in the right place.

 When it comes to running, everything from your food to your fueling methods has an effect on how your legs feel.

-Let’s look at the top possible causes of why your legs feel heavy when running:
+Let’s look at the top possible causes of why your legs feel heavy when running and what you can do to prevent and fix it.

 1. Overtraining